cyrusauyeungc/Project_01/README.md

 #### **DESCRIPTION / OUTLINE**

 This project aims to uncover patterns in global driving/traffic incidents.
-It will be examining relationships between types of travel, basic metrics of travel, population, country economic and political status; and others as the data allows.
+It will be examining relationships between types of travel, basic metrics of travel, population, country economic & political status, mortality & injury rates; and others as the data allows.

 #### **QUESTIONS REPORT AIMS TO ANSWER**